appknox/statboard/README.md

 ### Rendering Your Metrics

-Create a `statboard/core/templates/<your_metric>.html` file which looks come thing like this:
+Create a `statboard/core/templates/<your_metric>.html` file which ALWAYS extends `base.html` and looks something like this:

 ```
 {% extends 'base.html' %}